-For example, by default we’ll spin up the same number of instances in your blue (staging) environment that are already running in your green (production) environment.
-You can also add optional configuration (#1 in screenshot) for Kubernetes HPA and Ingress rules if required.
+For example, by default, we’ll spin up the same number of instances in your blue (staging) environment that is already running in your green (production) environment.
+You can also add optional configuration (#1 in the screenshot) for Kubernetes HPA and Ingress rules if required.

 Manual approvals can also be added after verification has completed.
 This allows you to manually “flip the switch” when you’re ready so that all traffic gets directed from the green environment (current version) to the blue environment (new version).
-Rollback Steps (top-right of above screenshot) can also be added so you can “flip the switch” back again should your deployment fail in the future.
+Rollback steps (top right of the above screenshot) can also be added so you can flip the switch back again should your deployment fail in the future.

-Sign up for your free trial of Harness here and build your own Blue/Green deployments in minutes.
+Sign up for your free trial of the Harness platform and build your own blue-green deployments in minutes.